-^{1. &}amp; 2.
+1. & 2.
 Source: Platinum for Fund returns and Factset Research Systems for MSCI returns.
-Investment returns are calculated using the Fund's NAV unit price (i.e. exclude a buy/sell spread), and represent the combined income and capital returns in the specified period.
-All returns are pre-tax, net of fees (including any accrued performance fee) and costs and assume the reinvestment of distributions.
-The returns are calculated relative to the MSCI All Country Asia ex-Japan Net Index in A\$.
-The investment returns depicted in the graph are cumulative on A\$20,000 invested in the Fund since inception.
-Past performance is not a reliable indicator of future returns.

-MSCI All Country Asia ex-Japan Net Index in A\$.
-The investment returns depicted in the graph are cumulative on A\$20,000 invested in the Fund since inception.
+Investment returns are calculated using the Fund's NAV unit price (i.e. exclude a buy/sell spread) for C Class and P Class (as indicated), and represent the combined income and capital returns for each of these unit classes in the specified period.
+All returns are pre-tax, net of fees and costs and assume the reinvestment of distributions.
+Returns for P Class are net of any accrued investment performance fee.
+The returns are calculated relative to the MSCI All Country Asia ex-Japan Net Index in AS.
+Since inception date for C Class is 03/03/03 and for P Class is 03/07/17.
+Since inception date of C Class has been used for the purposes of calculating since inception returns of the index.
+The investment returns depicted in the graph are cumulative on A\$20,000 invested in C Class units in the Since inception date of C Class has been used for the purposes of calculating since inception returns of the index.
+The investment returns depicted in the graph are cumulative on A\$20,000 invested in C Class units in the Fund since the C Class inception date.
 Past performance is not a reliable indicator of future returns.
 Platinum does not invest by reference to the weightings of the index.
 The index is provided as a reference only.